-A baseline laboratory value will be defined as the last nonmissing value obtained on or prior to the date (and time, if applicable) of first dose of study drug.
+A baseline laboratory value will be defined as the last nonmissing value obtained on or prior to the date (and time, if applicable) of first dose of study drug for the RDV (5-day or 10-day) groups.
+For the SOC group a baseline laboratory value will be defined as the last nonmissing value obtained on or prior to the protocol Day 1 visit date.
 Change from baseline to a postbaseline visit will be defined as the postbaseline value minus the baseline value.
 The mean, median, Q1, Q3, minimum, and maximum values will be displayed to the reported number of digits; SD values will be displayed to the reported number of digits plus 1.
-Baseline and change from baseline will be compared between the treatment groups using the 2-sided Wilcoxon rank sum test.
+Baseline and change from baseline will be compared between each RDV (5-day or 10-day) group and the SOC group using the 2-sided Wilcoxon Rank sum test.